pcouy/jekyll-picture-tag-ng/README.md

 - `background_color` is the color used to replace transparency when converting from `webp` to `jpeg`
 - `picture_versions` maps version names to target widths in pixels.
 The default configuration above produces output files 700px wide in `img/m/` and 400px wide in `img/s/`.
 - `parallel` is a boolean indicating if you want to generate the output files in parallel threads.
 With a website that has a lot of large pictures, I get ~30% speed improvements when generating the site locally.
-However, this seems to make building the site with the recommended Github workflow fail.
-- `threads` is the number of concurrent threads for generating the website (only used if `parallel` is `true`
+- `threads` is the number of concurrent threads for generating the website (only used if `parallel` is `true`)

 ## Development